egel-lang/egel-docs/source/intro.rst

 ============

 Egel is a small toy language based on untyped eager combinator rewriting.
-Or, equivalently, it is an untyped lambda calculus with constants and eager semantics.
+Or, equivalently, it is an untyped lambda calculus with constants and strict semantics.

 It roughly falls into the same category of combinator languages like Q and conceptually predates languages like Miranda, ML or Haskell.